Updated June 2023.

 Senecio Peregrinus, or also known as String of Dolphin or Dolphin plant, is the kind of succulent that would make you fall in love instantly!
 It’s a rare animal-like variety that develops some beautiful curvy leaves, which perfectly resemble a pod of little jumping Dolphins.
 And like other “String of” plants such as hearts, bananas, turtles, and pearls, String of Dolphins is a cross-pollination of Senecio Rowleyanus (String of Pearls) and Senecio Articulatus (hot dog cactus).
 It can grow up to 3 ft long and 15 cm (6 inches) tall, which makes it look great spilling out of a hanging basket or trickling down over bookshelves or even on the edge of a stair rail.

-In general, taking care of String of Dolphin is relatively easy, but considering how challenging it is to find their variety, you may want to give them a bit of extra care and attention.
-Luckily, we got you covered and listed everything that you need to know about how to take care of one.
+On top of that, this succulent is relatively easy to grow.
+However, you may want to give it a bit of extra care and attention, considering how challenging it is to find their variety.
+Luckily, we got you covered and listed everything you need to know about how to take care of one.

 Like String of Pearls, the String of Dolphins may easily get sunburned when exposed to too much sun.
 They are not heat-loving succulent so don't give them direct sunlight when it is getting too hot.
 If you want to place them together with your other plant collections outside, place them in a shaded spot where they will get indirect or filtered sunlight all day.
 They are often grown in zone 10 so they are not cold-hardy either.